Provost Biography

 Provost and Senior Vice President for Academic Affairs

-Prior to joining Lehigh, Nathan's was Professor and Associate Chair of the Department of Neurobiology, the Associate Director of the University of Pittsburgh Brain Institute and co-Director of the Center for the Neural Basis of Cognition at the University of Pittsburgh.
-In June 2017, he was appointed to Vice Provost for Graduate Studies and Strategic Initiatives after serving as the Vice Provost for Special Projects beginning in 2015.
-Prior to joining Pitt, Urban was a faculty member at Carnegie Mellon University where he was the Frederick Schwertz Distinguished Professor of Life Sciences, served as Head of the Department of Biological Sciences (2010-2014) and interim Provost from 2014-2015.
+Prior to joining Lehigh, Provost Urban served as faculty and in leadership roles at the University of Pittsburgh and Carnegie Mellon University.
+At Pitt, Urban was vice provost for Graduate Studies and Strategic Initiatives while also being Professor and Associate Chair of the Department of Neurobiology (School of Medicine), the Associate Director of the University of Pittsburgh Brain Institute, and co-Director of the Center for the Neural Basis of Cognition.
+At Carnegie Mellon University, Urban was the Frederick Schwertz Distinguished Professor of Life Sciences, served as Head of the Department of Biological Sciences (2010-2014), and interim Provost from 2014-2015 during which time he led CMU’s strategic planning efforts.

 Urban graduated from the University of Pittsburgh in 1991 with majors in Neuroscience and Mathematics and Philosophy.
 Following graduation, he attended Oxford University as a Rhodes Scholar before returning to the University of Pittsburgh to earn his Ph.D. in Neuroscience.
-After a postdoctoral fellowship at the Max Planck Institute for Medical Research in Heidelberg Germany, Urban joined Carnegie Mellon's Department of Biological Sciences in 2002.
+After a postdoctoral fellowship at the Max Planck Institute for Medical Research in Heidelberg Germany, where he was supported by an Alexander von Humboldt Fellowship, Urban joined Carnegie Mellon's Department of Biological Sciences in 2002.
 Urban’s scientific work continues to focus on experimental and computational analysis of sensory processing by neural circuits in the mouse brain, with a focus on the sense of smell.
-He is also interested in development of new techniques and methods for neuroscience, especially in the areas of recordings of brain activity and the computational analysis of behavior.
-His work has been funded by NIH, NSF, DARPA, AFOSR, the Simons Foundation, the Commonwealth of PA and the Human Frontiers Science Program.
+He is also interested in the development of new techniques and methods for neuroscience, especially in the areas of recordings of brain activity and the computational analysis of behavior.
+His work has been funded by NIH, NSF, DARPA, AFOSR, the Simons Foundation, the Commonwealth of PA, and the Human Frontiers Science Program, among others.